Is Rice Gluten-Free?

 Surprisingly, the type of rice called glutinous rice, also known as sticky rice or sweet rice, is gluten-free.
 Despite its name, it doesn't contain gluten, which is dangerous to those with celiac disease or non-celiac gluten sensitivity.

-The term "glutinous" simply refers to the fact that glutinous rice gets glue-like or sticky when cooked.
-Glutinous rice is a mainstay in Thai cuisine.
+Glutinous rice gets glue-like or sticky when cooked and is a mainstay in Thai cuisine.
 When you see the popular dessert mango with sticky rice on the menu of your favorite Thai eatery, it's likely naturally gluten-free.

 Safest Brands of Rice When Avoiding Gluten